Updating Sailfish OS

 Before starting an OS update, ensure that the following crucial matters are as they shall be:

-NOTE: Xperia and Gemini device must have a valid Sailfish X licence, or else they won’t get any OS updates.
+NOTE: Xperia and Jolla C2 devices must have a valid Sailfish X licence, or else they won’t get any OS updates.

 Updating the operating system